innovationOUtside/sphinxcontrib-ou-av/README.md

 *Needs repo name change*

 Sphinx is a document publishing framework for converting markdown based source documents to a wide range of output formats, including HTML and XML.

-Content rendered to Sphinx-generated XML can then be further transformed to other flavouts of XML, such as OU-XML.
-Sphinx is used as part of the *Jupyter Book* publishing framework.
+Content rendered to Sphinx-generated XML can be further transformed to other flavours of XML, such as OU-XML.

 Sphinx is used as part of the *Jupyter Book* publishing framework.